FraLuca/STSGCN/README.md

  ### Acknowledgments

- Some of our code was adapted from [HisRepsItself] (https://github.com/wei-mao-2019/HisRepItself). by [Wei Mao] (https://github.com/wei-mao-2019).
+ Some of our code was adapted from [HisRepsItself](https://github.com/wei-mao-2019/HisRepItself) by [Wei Mao](https://github.com/wei-mao-2019).

+ The authors wish to acknowledge Panasonic for partially supporting this work and the project of the Italian Ministry of Education, Universities and Research (MIUR) “Dipartimenti di Eccellenza 2018-2022”.

  ### License

- Create an MIT license
+ MIT license